RexStrider/Crystals-Collector/README.md

 If you take too many, the FBI will hunt you down.

-If you don't take enough, you won't have enough money to pay the debts you incurred while getting your degree in Art History.
+If you don't take enough, you won't have enough money to pay the debts you incurred from your student loans.

 * You collect crystals by clicking on them.